micmejia/bible-dump/AMPC/Matthew/Matt 4.md

-And the tempter came and said to Him, If You are God's Son, command these stones to be made [[^a]loaves of] bread.
+And the tempter came and said to Him, If You are God's Son, command these stones to be made [loaves of] bread.